cwchentw/lightweight-cms/themes/default/README.md

 ## For End Users

 This theme represents a generic one, best suitable for documentation sites.
 You can safely keep this theme *as is*.
-If you want to alter anything here, create a new theme by copying this directory to a new location or there may be code conflicts when you update mdcms with Git.
+If you want to alter anything here, create a new theme by copying this directory to a new location or there may be code conflicts when you update Lightweight CMS with Git.

 ## For Theme Creators

-The project structure of a mdcms theme is very liberal.
-The only mandatory file is *autoload.php* in the root path of a mdcms theme directory.
+The project structure of a Lightweight CMS theme is very liberal.
+The only mandatory file is *autoload.php* in the root path of a Lightweight CMS theme directory.

-There are only five mandatory functions in a mdcms theme currently:
+There are only five mandatory functions in a Lightweight CMS theme currently:

 * `loadHome()`: Load a layout of home page
 * `loadSection()`: Load a layout of sections